A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The supports have to be partition strata

-\end{theorem} {For us the main aspect of this theorem is that supports can only appear where the set of irreducible components of the fibers is not locally constant:} \begin{corollary} If $Y\subset \an$ is a support of $\bR h_*\QQ$ then the highest cohomology sheaf $\bR^{top} h_* \QQ$ contains a summand supported at $Y$. \end{corollary} \begin{proof} {This is a standard consequence of $\delta$-regularity, which we recall:} By Theorem \ref{hd_general} any support has to be a $\delta$-codimensional component of $\Delta^{\delta}(h)$ and by Theorem \ref{thm:hidiscrHitc} these have to be a $\delta$-codimensional components of $\an^{\geq \delta}$, i.e., $\codim Y = \delta^{\aff}(Y)$ and therefore both inequalities in \ref{thm:NgoSupp} are equalities.
-Moreover by relative duality we know that
+For us the main aspect of this theorem is that supports can only appear where the set of irreducible components of the fibers is not locally constant\jcc{, more precisely for any stratification of $\an^{\red}$ such that the restriction of $\bR^{top} h_* \QQ$ to every stratum is locally constant, the supports of $\bR h_*\QQ$ meeting $\an^{\red}$ have to be among the closures of the strata.}